UN warns of ‘blatant disregard for basic humanity’ in Gaza warfare | KRDO

 The Hamas-controlled Ministry of Health in Gaza also accused the Israeli military of targeting Kamal Adwan hospital in a statement late Monday.
 However, CNN cannot independently verify those claims, and the Israeli military did not respond to request for comment.
 The IDF has maintained that it is targeting Hamas infrastructure across Gaza.

-Reporting contributed by CNN’s Tamar Michaelis, Lauren Kent, Lina El Wardani, Abeer Salman and Kareem Khadder.
+CNN’s Tamar Michaelis, Lauren Kent, Lina El Wardani, Abeer Salman, Kareem Khadder, Gianluca Mezzofiore and Benjamin Brown contributed to this report.

 The-CNN-Wire